February already has four incorporations closed in Xbox Game Pass, with Day One premieres and a highly awaited final version.

 February 5 – PC (Game Preview)

 A turn-based tactical RPG focused on tank and mech combat, squad planning, and missions against an alien threat.
-It’s arriving directly in Game Preview format. -
+It will be available directly in Game Preview format. -

 High On Life 2